 Extended Lunch, Monday through Thursday, 1:30 - 4:30 p.m.

 Extended lunch will feature all you care to eat options at the Green Scene, Villa Toscana, Market Street Deli, Baked Impressions Desserts, and all you care to drink beverages.

 No Extended Lunch on Fridays

-Lunch and dinner consists of all you care to eat options from the Green Scene, Du Jour, Main Plate, Gluten Free/Live Well, J Clark Grille, Villa Toscana, and a made to order culinary specialties at our Bravo Station.
+Lunch and dinner consists of all you care to eat options from the Green Scene, Du Jour, Main Plate, Gluten Free/Live Well, J. Clark Grille, Villa Toscana, and made-to-order culinary specialties at our Bravo Station.